-We’ve added several new enhancements to web editing with the February 2025 update.
-From editing attributes for multiple features in Web Editor, to a new suite of drawing tools in Map Viewer, we’ve got you covered.
-Another exciting addition at the top of our list is support for managing templates in Map Viewer.
-Now you can quickly duplicate, format, and remove templates without leaving the map, saving you time while helping ensure data integrity.
+We’ve added several new enhancements to web editing with the February 2025 update of ArcGIS Online.
+Support for managing templates in Map Viewer is at the top of our list, along with other exciting new features like editing attributes for multiple features in Web Editor, and a new suite of drawing tools in Map Viewer.
+If you’ve been craving the ability to create, update, or delete feature templates in Map Viewer, we’ve got you covered.
+Now you can duplicate, format, and remove templates without leaving the map, saving you time while helping you ensure the integrity of your data.
 Keep reading to discover how you can get started.

 Templates